clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 }
 ```

-This can be done to make data types implemented in Java to look and feel more like built-in
+This can be done to make data types implemented in Java look and feel more like built-in
-Clojure data types or make it possible to pass said types to a function that expects
+Clojure data types, or make it possible to pass said types to a function that expects
 its arguments to be dereferenceable.